ipfs/specs/src/unixfs.md

 values could be read, which in turns means that if the ready is looking for a specific path within the shard, they cannot abort reading links early.

-To support legacy data, implementations MUST be able to read and write `PBNode` messages in the legacy format as well as the current format described below.
+To support legacy data and reproducible CIDs, implementations MAY write `PBNode` messages in the legacy format as well as the current format described below.

 Field IDs were the same in the legacy format.